wp-plugins/woocommerce-product-quick-view/readme.txt

 <strong>Why we created this plugin</strong>

-<a href="http://www.unicodesystems.in/">UnicodeSystems</a> is a creator of many well known open source softwares and web framework named as <a href="http://www.zendfox.com/">ZENDFOX</a> which has more than a million users across the globe .
+<a href="http://www.unicodesystems.in/">UnicodeSystems</a> is a creator of many well known open source softwares and a web framework named as <a href="http://www.zendfox.com/">ZENDFOX</a> which has more than a million users across the globe .
 This plugin is just an initiation to support wordpress community.

 == Installation ==
 = Minimum Requirements =